static-frame/arraykit/doc/articles/dta.md

 * `AK_TP_resolve_field`
 * `AK_TP_ResolveLineResetField`

-### Py_UCS4 Converter functions:
+### Py_UCS4 Converter Functions

-These function are designed to convert a region of a contiguous byte data (given a pointer to the start and end) to a C type.
+These function are designed to convert a region of contiguous byte data (given a pointer to the start and end) to a C type.

-These functions are different than common library functions in that they they take start/end pointers, nout a NULL-terminated string.
+These functions are different than common library functions in that they they take start/end pointers, not a NULL-terminated string.
 Common library functions (like `atof` or `PyOS_string_to_double`) require a null-terminated string.

+All of these function are based on Pandas tokenizer.c implementations, though adapted to work with a buffer range.

 * `AK_UCS4_to_int64`
 * `AK_UCS4_to_uint64`
 * `AK_UCS4_to_float64`

+There are wide variety of ways of converting floats from strings.
+By far the most accurate is `PyOS_string_to_double`, which offers round trip float representations for all values without noise.
+This function, however, requires a NULL-terminated string.
+While I explored an implementation that used this function, it required copying out of the contiguous buffer to a pre-allocated null-terminated string, which appeared to materially degrade performance.

 ### AK_CodePointLine (CPL)